Space startup Wyvern wants to make data about Earth’s health much more accessible – TechCrunch

 The private space industry is seeing a revolution driven by cube satellites, which are affordable, lightweight satellites that are much easier than traditional satellites to design, build and launch.
 It’s paving the way for new businesses like Wyvern, an Alberta-based startup that provides a very specific service that wouldn’t even have been possible to offer a decade ago: Relatively low-cost access to hyperspectral imaging taken from low-Earth orbit, which is a method for capturing image data of Earth across many more bands than we’re able to see with our eyes or traditional optics.

-Wyvern’s founding team, including CEO Chris Robson, CTO Kristen Cote, CFO Callie Lissinna and VP of Engineering/COO Kurtis Broda, had experience building satellites through their schooling, including working on building the first ever satellite in space designed and built in Alberta, Ex-Alta 1.
+Wyvern’s founding team, including CEO Chris Robson, CTO Kristen Cote, CSO Callie Lissinna and VP of Engineering/COO Kurtis Broda, had experience building satellites through their schooling, including working on building the first-ever satellite in space designed and built in Alberta, Ex-Alta 1.
 They’ve also developed their own proprietary optical technology to develop the kind of imagery that will best serve the needs of the clients they’re pursuing.
-Their first target market, for instance, are farmers, who will be able to log into the commercial version of their product and get up-to-date hyperspectral imaging data of their fields, which can help them optimize yield, detect changes in soil makeup that will tell them if they have too little nitrogen, or even help them spot invasive plants and insects.
+Their first target market, for instance, are farmers, who will be able to log into the commercial version of their product and get up-to-date hyperspectral imaging data of their fields, which can help them optimize yield, detect changes in soil makeup (which will tell them if they have too little nitrogen) or even help them spot invasive plants and insects.

-“We’re doing all sorts of things that directly affect the bottom line farmers,” explained Robson in an interview.
+“We’re doing all sorts of things that directly affect the bottom line of farmers,” explained Robson in an interview.
 “If you can detect them, and you can quantify them, and the farmers can make decisions on how to act and ultimately how to increase the bottom line.
-A lot of those things you can’t do with multi-spectral [imaging] right now, for example, you can speciate with multi-spectral, so you can’t detect invasive species.”
+A lot of those things you can’t do with multi-spectral [imaging] right now, for example, you can’t speciate with multi-spectral, so you can’t detect invasive species.”

-Multi-spectral imaging, in contrast to hyperspectral imaging, measures light on average in between 3 to 15 bands, while hyperspectral can manage as many as hundreds of adjoining or neighboring bands, which is why it can do more specialist things like identifying the species of animals on the ground in an observed area from a satellite’s perspective.
+Multi-spectral imaging, in contrast to hyperspectral imaging, measures light on average in between three to 15 bands, while hyperspectral can manage as many as hundreds of adjoining or neighboring bands, which is why it can do more specialist things like identifying the species of animals on the ground in an observed area from a satellite’s perspective.

 Hyperspectral imaging is already a proven technology in use around the world for exactly these purposes, but the main way it’s captured is via drone airplanes, which Robson says is much more costly and less efficient than using CubeSats in orbit.

-“Drone airplanes are really expensive, and with us, we’re able to provide it for 10 times less than a lot of these drones [currently in use,” he said.
+“Drone airplanes are really expensive, and with us, we’re able to provide it for 10 times less than a lot of these drones currently in use,” he said.

-Wyvern’s business model will focus on owning and operating the satellites, and providing access to the data it caters to customers in a way that’s easy for anyone to access and use.
+Wyvern’s business model will focus on owning and operating the satellites; providing access to the data, it caters to customers in a way that’s easy for anyone to access and use.

 “Our key differentiator is the fact that we allow access to actual actionable information,” Robson said.
 “Which means that if you want to order imagery, you do it through a web browser, instead of calling somebody up and waiting one to three days to get a price on it, and to find out whether they could even do what you’re asking.”